Andrettin/Wyrmsun/readme.txt

 - Building sites, mineral deposits and the like now display to which settlement's territory they belong in their tooltip.

 * Factions
-- Added Norse raven flag icons, and updated some Norse factions to use them as their icons.
+- Added Norse raven flag icons (by Jinn), and updated some Norse factions to use them as their icons.

 * Heroes
 - Fixed issue which caused custom heroes items which were saved as equipped to start out unequipped when using them in a game.